• Latest

 A complaint is an initial form that a plaintiff files with a court.
 It typically includes a lot of background information.
 A brief is a more concise and thorough version of a complaint.
 It is usually filed after the plaintiff has filed their complaint.

 You should also know that you don’t need to be a lawyer to write a legal brief.
 You shouldn’t be a lawyer, to begin with.
-The reason why is that you need to be able to explain the law to a layperson.
+The reason is that you need to be able to explain the law to a layperson.
 That means you need to be familiar with legal terminology.
 And you need to be able to describe the law to the layperson accurately.

 How to write a legal complaint